 9. History of man through genetics

 Evolution and genetics They are two interconnected branches of science, since the first is produced through the second.
 In other words, the evolution is the process of change of organisms through genetic mutations involving variation in populations.
-The environment interacts with these variations by selecting those individuals that best adapt to their environment, who will have more offspring and will be able to evolve into new species.
+The environment interacts with these variations by selecting those individuals that are best adapted to their environment, which will have more offspring and will be able to evolve into new species.

 The archaeological sites of Atapuerca, in Burgos, are a benchmark in the study of prehistory and human evolution, since from them more than 90% have been obtained from the hominid fossil records from all over the planet.
 In addition, these remains belong to very different time periods, the oldest dating from 1.4 million years ago, and the most recent from the Middle Ages.

 The comparative genomics is a powerful tool for the study of human evolution.
 Through the analysis of fossil remains, and the changes experienced in the genomes through time, space, and even culture, it has been possible to clarify many very relevant questions to understand the history of man, which goes back hundreds of years. thousands of years ago.
 Some of the achievements that have been made in this field thanks to genetics are:

 - Understand how the appearance, behavior, and biology of different hominin species have changed over time.

 - Estimate an approximate date for the various relevant events that took place hundreds of thousands of years ago, such as when the ancient predecessors of humans separated from those of humans.
 Neanderthals.

 - Generate hypotheses about the migrations of human beings in prehistory.